Questions are mounting over the Breonna Taylor charges. Here’s what people want to know.

 How did Cameron frame the case to the grand jury?

 Cameron answered one major question about his case Monday, saying wanton endangerment was “the only charge recommended” to the grand jury.
-The former officer Brett Hankison was charged with three counts of wanton endangerment.
+Former officer Brett Hankison was charged with three counts of wanton endangerment.
 He pleaded not guilty Monday.

 The attorney general maintained that his team presented “all of the evidence” and a “thorough and complete case” to jurors, even though their findings suggested two officers were justified in shooting after Taylor’s boyfriend fired at them.

-He has said jurors were “walked through” possible homicide offenses but that his office did not recommend those charges, echoing other lawyers who said the officers had a strong claim to self-defense.
+He has said that jurors were “walked through” possible homicide offenses but that his office did not recommend those charges, echoing other lawyers who said the officers had a strong claim to self-defense.
 Homicide charges could include reckless homicide, in which someone does not mean to kill but disregards the safety of others.

 “They’re an independent body,” Cameron said of the grand jury in his Tuesday interview with WDRB.
-“If they wanted to make an assessment about different charges they could have done that.”
+“If they wanted to make an assessment about different charges, they could have done that.”

 Lawyers for Taylor’s family have been skeptical of Cameron’s assurances.